NordicSemiconductor/IOS-nRF-Mesh-Library/Library/Documentation.docc/CreatingNetwork.md

 ## What's next

-Now, with the mesh network manager and network set up we can provision a device: <doc:Provisioning>, or connect to the network using a GATT Proxy node: <doc:Connecting>.
+Now, with the mesh network manager and network set up we can provision a device: <doc:ProvisioningDevices>, or connect to the network using a GATT Proxy node: <doc:Connecting>.